MERINO - YOU'RE MY WONDERWOOL

 Did we mention that merino is also timelessly beautiful?
 In a nutshell: Merino's properties are mainly benefits.
 Merino: you're my wonder wool!

 ABOUT MERINO - WHAT IS MERINO

 Merino is the wool of the merino sheep.
 Berber tribes in Morocco exported the breed to Spain and there the animals were crossbred with other breeds to further perfect the wool.
 Merino was so popular in the Middle Ages that high-ranking guests often received a merino sheep as a token of appreciation.
 An (b)êêêxclusive gift.
 Sheep farming has now largely moved to Australia and New Zealand.
 The harvested wool is processed all over the world into yarn that is used to make household textiles - such as blankets - and clothing - as well as sweaters, vests, socks, underwear and even sports and outdoor gear.
 Merino is a true multitasker.
 Fun fact: the merino sheep is a stubborn creature with a strong will of its own.
-Sheep Shrek (No, not the movie, but a real sheep) avoided a shave for 6 - six! -years and developed the looks of a beige Angry Bird with a beak, or a new type of Furby.
+Sheep Shrek (No, not the movie, but a real sheep) avoided a shave for 6 - six! -years and developed the looks of a beige Angry Bird without a beak, or a new type of Furby.